AlexSmall96/Smart-Work/README.md

 # Credits
 ## Content
-The site was built with inspiration from the Code Institute moments walkthrough project.
+The site was built with inspiration from the Code Institute Moments walkthrough project.
 Several components have been created with the walkthrough project as source material, however, custom code was required to deal with deviations in the site functionality and database schema.
 ## Media
 The images used on the home page and sign up / sign up pages were taken from [https://pixelied.com/home](pixelid)
 ## Code
-Several external resorces were used in the code.
-The link to the resources are given below, along with the file and line they were used at.
+Several external resources were used in the code.
+The links to the resources are given below, along with the file and line they were used at.

 - Member.Module.css, line 6: The code used to remove the active display after a button is clicked was taken from [https://stackoverflow.com/questions/43875517/react-bootstrap-remove-active-after-button-was-clicked]().
 - TaskCreateForm.js, line 48, Task.js, line 46, Task.js, line 46, ProjectCreateForm.js, line 31, ProjectEdit.js, line 47 : The code to handle data formatting was taken from